inducer/pycuda/doc/source/driver.rst

           to be an iterable containing type characters understood by the :mod:`struct` module or :class:`numpy.dtype` objects.

+          (In addition, PyCUDA understands *'F'* and *'D'* for single- and double precision floating point numbers.)

         * setting the thread block shape for this function to `block`.

         * Registering the texture references `texrefs` for use with this functions.